 CRJ 236 Criminal Evidence (3)

-This course studies established rules of evidence from arrest to release in the administration
+This course is a study of the established rules of evidence from arrest to release

 CRJ 239 Terrorism & Homeland Security (3)